wutongyu98/artificial-intelligence-grow-path/README.md

 python3.6 -m pip install --upgrade pip setuptools wheel
 remarking: switch default python version can be done via adding these two lines in the .bashrc and then do source ~/.bashrc

+remarking: "sudo apt-get install --reinstall python-minimal" can be used to correct the update error

 alias python=python3.6

 alias python3=python3.6